TocharianOU/mcp-server-elasticsearch-sl/README.md

 ## Prerequisites

 * An Elasticsearch instance
-* **A valid Elasticsearch license (trial, platinum, enterprise) is required.**
 * Elasticsearch authentication credentials (API key or username/password)
 * MCP Client (e.g. Claude Desktop) or HTTP client for remote access

-> ⚠️ This project requires your Elasticsearch cluster to have a valid license.
-If you do not have a license, you can activate a trial license as shown below.

 ## Multi-Version Elasticsearch Support